 Process upon receipt of a complaint

 The Managing Director or designee shall determine whether the complaint alleges facts that raise issues relating to an approved law school’s compliance with the Standards.
 This determination shall be made within six weeks of receiving the complaint.
 The Managing Director or designee may request additional information from the complainant if appropriate.
-If the Managing Director or designee concludes that the complaint does not raise issues relating to an approved school’s compliance with the Standards, the matter will be closed.
+If the Managing Director or designee concludes that the complaint does not raise issues relating to an approved law school’s compliance with the Standards, the matter will be closed.

 If a law school that is the subject of a complaint is due to receive a regularly scheduled sabbatical site visit within a reasonable amount of time after the complaint is received, usually within one year, the complaint may be handled as part of the sabbatical site visit.

-If the Managing Director or designee determines that the complaint may raise possible compliance issues, the complaint shall be sent to the school and a response requested.
-The Managing Director or designee ordinarily will request the dean of the school to respond within 30 days.
+If the Managing Director or designee determines that the complaint may raise possible compliance issues, the complaint shall be sent to the law school and a response requested.
+The Managing Director or designee ordinarily will request the dean of the law school to respond within 30 days.

 The person making the complaint will be notified promptly regarding the conclusion of the matter.
-The person filing the complaint will not be provided with a copy of the school’s response, if any, and will not receive any further report on the matter.
+The person filing the complaint will not be provided with a copy of the law school’s response, if any, and will not receive any further report on the matter.